aquasecurity/postee/README.md

 --- | --- | ---
-*result* | message body| Can be either string or json *title* | message title| string *aggregation_pkg*|reference to package used to aggregate messages (when Aggregate-Issues-Timeout or Aggregate-Issues-Number options are used).
+*result* | message body| Can be either string or json *title* | message title| string *aggregation_pkg*|reference to package used to aggregate messages (when aggregate-message-timeout or aggregate-message-number options are used).
 If it's missed then aggregation feature is not supported| valid rego package

 So the simplest example of Rego template would look like:
 ```rego